Manila–Cavite Expressway: Toll

 The expressway features a limited number of interchanges.
-The original south terminus of the expressway in Bacoor has been converted into a full trumpet interchange.
+The original south terminus in Bacoor has been converted into a full trumpet interchange.
 There are two toll barriers on the expressway: the original barrier in Parañaque and the extension barrier in Kawit.
-The expressway also features a one-way mini toll booth feeding into the expressway from Quirino Avenue, Parañaque.
+The expressway also features a one-way mini toll booth feeding into it from Quirino Avenue, Parañaque.
 Vehicles are charged a flat toll rate based on vehicle class.

-The expressway uses a barrier toll system that uses toll barriers at entry points, where motorists pay a fixed toll rate.
-The two large toll plazas, such as those found in Parañaque and Kawit, and the Kabihasnan entry are the toll collection points for the expressway.
-There are no toll collection at the exit points, except at the Kawit and Parañaque toll plazas.
+The expressway employs a barrier toll system at entry points, with fixed toll rates.
+Toll collection points are the Parañaque and Kawit toll plazas, while the Kabihasnan toll plaza served as one until its permanent closure in 2024.
+Exit points do not have toll collection.
+Vehicles using the CAVITEX–C-5 Link will pay tolls at the Sucat toll plaza instead of the Parañaque toll plaza.
 PEATC has also incorporated a near-field communication prepaid card it calls E-TAP.
-The Expressway also now accepts an electronic toll collection (ETC) system called Easytrip RFID, which currently manages ETC for the North Luzon Expressway, Subic–Clark–Tarlac Expressway, and Cavite–Laguna Expressway.
-ETC collections are done on both dedicated lanes and mixed lanes at the toll barriers.
+The expressway also now accepts an electronic toll collection (ETC) system called Easytrip RFID, which currently manages ETC for the North Luzon Expressway, Subic–Clark–Tarlac Expressway, and Cavite–Laguna Expressway.
+ETC collections are made on both dedicated and mixed lanes at the toll barriers.

 Tolls are assessed in each direction at each barrier, based on class.
-In accordance with law, all toll rates include a 12% value-added tax.
+Under the law, all toll rates include a 12% value-added tax.